attackevals/ael/Enterprise/mustang_panda/Resources/toneshell/src/wsdapi/README.md

-# WSD API Integration
+# Malicious Sideloaded DLL

-This directory contains Web Services for Devices (WSD) API integration for ToneShell.
+This directory contains the implementation of the malicious DLL (`wsdapi.dll`) used to load and execute ToneShell.

 ## Purpose

-Provides WSD API functionality for network discovery and communication capabilities within ToneShell.
+Provides DLL-based payload delivery and execution capabilities, including required exports to perform DLL sideloading.